 If you raised an issue during testing that was not satisfactorily resolved you may request an incident investigation from Pearson VUE.
 The reporting of an incident at the test centre does not automatically result in any follow up action being taken unless a candidate requests an incident investigation within 1 day of their test sitting.

 Incidents that were not reported at the test centre will not be investigated.

 What incident investigation requests will be considered?

 - A technical problem with the computer (hardware or software) or issues with equipment.

-- Unscheduled interruptions to the test such as a fire alarm.
+- Interruptions to the test such as a fire alarm.

 Pearson VUE will not investigate incidents raised after the test date; the incident must have been reported at the test centre.

 - Incidents that were not raised at the test centre on test day.